lmbelo/NaturalMulticast/README.md

 2) Any event property can be extended naturaly to multicast;
 3) Anonymous listeners are supported;
 4) The multicast container is managed by the library itself;
+5) Events assigned in the dfm of a form will be called first;

 Sample1: